Practice overview

 - advising on and drafting pleadings in various boundary and rights of way disputes relating to commercial premises, residential neighbour disputes, and a large Estate; and

-- drafting particulars of claim for recession following misrepresentation in a luxury property purchase.
+- drafting particulars of claim for recission following misrepresentation in a luxury property purchase.

 - Commercial dispute resolution

-Jaysen has a strong commercial practice and has experience of a wide variety of commercial work as a junior and in his own right, and recently appeared unled in the High Court in a successful and rare application for a freezing order against a solicitor’s client account.
+Jaysen has a strong commercial practice and has experience of a wide variety of commercial work as a led junior and in his own right, and recently acted as sole counsel in a week-long trial, successfully defending a lender against a borrower’s attempt to rescind a loan on grounds of alleged fraud, duress, undue influence, unconscionability of the default interest rate, and a breach of s.26 of the Financial Services and Markets Act 2000.

-Jaysen has experience of working in large teams on major commercial disputes and was instructed as disclosure counsel in a 5 month disclosure exercise for Vale S.A in the $36bn claim brought by 732,000 claimants following the collapse of the Fundão Dam in Brazil.
+Jaysen has experience of working in large teams on major commercial disputes and is currently instructed as disclosure & privilege counsel in a complex multi-bullion pound multi-jurisdictional fraud claim.
+He was previously instructed as disclosure & privilege counsel in a 5-month disclosure exercise for Vale S.A in the $36 billion claim brought by 732,000 claimants following the collapse of the Fundão Dam in Brazil.

-Jaysen was led by PJ Kirby KC in Norsand Consultancy Ltd v Anandanadarajah & Ors [2022] EWHC 89 (Ch) and successfully obtained a £6 million judgment for unpaid commission for introductions in the oil and commodities broking sector, where the defendant director was found to have procured breaches of contract by his own company.
+Jaysen was led by PJ Kirby KC in Norsand Consultancy Ltd v Anandanadarajah & Ors [2022] EWHC 89 (Ch) and successfully obtained a £6 million judgment for unpaid commission for introductions in the oil and commodities broking sector, where the defendant director was personally liable on the basis that he procured breaches of contract by his own company.

-Jaysen has experience of unfair prejudice petitions and as a pupil assisted Emily Betts in advising the majority shareholder of Cardiff City FC in his successful defence in Isaac v (1) Tan (2) Cardiff City Football Club (Holdings) Ltd [2022] EWHC 2023.
+Jaysen has experience of unfair prejudice petitions and as a pupil assisted Emily Betts in advising Vincent Tan, the majority shareholder of Cardiff City FC, in his successful defence in Isaac v (1) Tan (2) Cardiff City Football Club (Holdings) Ltd [2022] EWHC 2023.

 Other recent work includes: